wakeflow/how-we-do/docs/wakeflow_gpt_docs.md

 ---

 ## Introduction
 Wakeflow GPT seamlessly integrates with WhatsApp, leveraging the power of GPT to curate a personalized AI assistant tailored for each user.
-Dive into our comprehensive documentation to explore our template, empowering you to craft custom functions for the AI assistant.
-Moreover, our guides elucidate how to utilize these functions, enhancing the capabilities and enriching the user experience.
+Please follow the instructions in the documentation to get started with Wakeflow GPT.

 ---
 ## Using Wakeflow GPT with the Node-Template